NCAR/tiegcm/doc/userguide/quickstart.rst

 The compilation output will be displayed.
 If the build is successful (and exec=TRUE), the model will be executed, and stdout will go to the specified :term:`output` file.
-If the job is successful, you can edit and rename the namelist input file, reset `namelist input file <namelist>` in the job script, and re-execute the job script.
+If the job is successful, you can edit and rename the namelist input file, reset :term:`namelist input file <namelist input>` in the job script, and re-execute the job script.
 If there has been no change to the source code, it will not need to recompile, and will use the pre-existing executable.

 Running the model on NCAR Linux Supercomputer |ncarsuper|
 ---------------------------------------------------------